pratik-choudhari/AlgoCode/C - C++/Maximum_number_handshake/README.md

 <h1 align=center>Armstrong Number</h1>

 ## Problem Statement
-For a given input i.e. the numbe of people, we need to find the maximum number of handshakes that can take place between all of them.
+For a given input i.e. the number of people, we need to find the maximum number of handshakes that can take place between all of them.

 ### Sample Input
 300